MattRCole/env-verify/README.md

 ### Prerequisites

+This package is written in TypeScript and is built/distributed for environments that support the majority of the es2016 specification.

-This package works best with projects that have centralized config files, IE: You map your `.env` variables to a `config` object in a file, and `import`/`require` that config object wherever you need `.env` values.
+This package also works best with projects that have centralized config files, IE: You map your `.env` variables to a `config` object in a file, and `import`/`require` that config object wherever you need `.env` values.

 Other than that, just install the package and get going!